 smart meter chipsets provide a high degree of filtering for high frequency noise and other EMC-related issues (Fig. 4).
 Maxim’s design also includes on-chip AFE hardware functions such as dithering which increase the system’s overall noise immunity and eliminate the need for software-based cancellation.

 Figure 4: Maxim’s 71M654x and 71M6x01 chipset employs a Delta-Sigma AFE that reduces the impact of high frequency components and line noise on power measurement accuracy.
 It also supports optional interfaces to the Teridian 71M6x01 series of isolated sensors, which offer BOM cost reduction, immunity to magnetic tamper, and enhanced reliability.
-Other considerations

 Precision, accuracy, and noise immunity are only a few of the issues involved with energy measurement in smart meters.
 For example, the dynamic range across which the metrology element can deliver this level of accuracy is also a critical question.
 Wide dynamic range is another issue when a manufacturer wishes to use a single design across multiple platforms, each with its own set of different sensors and systems parameters.
 In these cases, a metrology element with wide dynamic range improves the flexibility of the subsystem design.